atrifat/nostr-filter-relay/README.md

 ## Demo

-A public demo instance will be available later.
+A public demo (beta/test) instance is available on [wss://nostr-id-relay.hf.space](wss://nostr-id-relay.hf.space).
+There is no guarantee for the uptime, but feel free to test.

 ## Usage